Bi-fidelity sparse-grid interpolation driven by a local-error estimator

-In this work, we introduced a novel surrogate-informed adaptive framework for constructing sparse grid interpolants, designed to overcome the computational limitations of traditional adaptive methods.
-The core of our contribution is a zero-cost error indicator that leverages two nested, pre-existing surrogates to estimate the hierarchical surplus without requiring any expensive evaluations of the true objective function.
-This allows for an efficient, a priori ranking of candidate refinement points, enabling a hybrid model construction where the computational budget is allocated exclusively to the most impactful regions of the parameter space.
+In this work, we introduce a novel bifidelity framework for constructing sparse-grid surrogate models as an alternative to traditional adaptive methods, which can lead to significant computational savings.
+The core of our contribution is a zero-cost error indicator that leverages on two nested, pre-existing surrogates to obtain an efficient a priori ranking of candidate points where the expensive function can be evaluated.
+This allows a surrogate model construction in which the computational budget is allocated exclusively to the most impactful regions of the parameter space.

 The effectiveness of the proposed methodology was validated through a series of numerical investigations.
-On a set of analytical benchmark functions, the framework demonstrated its robustness and efficiency.
-The results consistently showed that our hybrid model achieved an accuracy closely approaching that of a fully-resolved, higher-level (w+1) grid, while requiring only a smaller fraction of the computational budget.
+First, its robustness and efficacy was demonstrated on a set of analytical benchmark functions.
+The results consistently showed that our bifidelity model achieves an accuracy closely approaching that of a target sparse grid surrogate model, while requiring only a fraction of the computational budget.
 This confirms that the proposed zero-cost indicator is highly effective at identifying the most salient points for grid refinement.

-The practical applicability of the framework was then demonstrated on an experimental dataset from a hydrogen-fueled perforated burner.
-In this real-world scenario, our method yielded excellent results, comparable to those obtained from a specialized, physics-informed refinement of the surrogate model.
-A remarkable finding was that our algorithm automatically identified the majority of the refinement points that had been manually selected in the physics-informed approach based on specific knowledge.
-However, a key distinction emerged: our data-driven indicator also introduced a few additional points in regions far from the primary area of interest.
-This behavior highlights a significant advantage of our approach: by not being constrained by physical assumptions, the algorithm works to regularize the entire response surface, ensuring global accuracy rather than focusing solely on a localized, known region of high error.
+The practical applicability of the framework was then demonstrated on a compuational dataset from a hydrogen-fueled perforated burner problem.
+In this real-world scenario, our method yielded excellent results, comparable to those obtained from a specialized, human-based refinement of the surrogate model.
+A remarkable finding was that our algorithm automatically identified the majority of the refinement points that had been manually selected in the human-based approach based on specific knowledge.